ghermaico135/Portfolio/Readme.md

 ## 🙏 Acknowledgments

-I would like to thank Microverse team and the code reviewers
+I would like to thank Microverse team for the projects ideas and the code reviewers for providing quality feedbacks for code improvement

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## ❓ FAQ (OPTIONAL)
+## ❓ FAQ

 - **[How is learning in Microverse program? ]**